equiano-institute/attackspace/README.md

 GitHub issue for OpenAI gym environment FetchPush-v0

 </td> <td>
-Intended Goal: Move a block to a target position on a table<br>
+Intended Goal: Move a block to a target position on a table</td>

-Behavior: Robotic arm learned to move the table rather than the block<br>
+<td>Behavior: Robotic arm learned to move the table rather than the block</td>

 <td>Misspecified Goal: Minimise distance between the block's position and the position of the target point on the table</td>